GalSim-developers/GalSim/INSTALL.md

 Either of these installation methods will automatically install most of the required dependencies for you if you do not have them already installed on your machine.
-There are two exceptions, however.
-Eigen and FFTW are not directly pip installable, so if the above installation fails, you may need to install these separately.
-See the sections 2 and 3 below for more details about how to do this.
+There is one exception, however.
+FFTW is not directly pip installable, so if the above installation fails, you may need to install it separately.
+See the sections 2 below for more details about how to do this.

 The other dependencies should all be installed automatically, but they are listed here for completeness along with versions that are known to work.
 In most cases, other recent versions will also work:

+- Eigen (3.2.8)  (via eigency 1.77)
 - NumPy (1.14.0)
 - Future (0.16.0)
 - Astropy (2.0.3)